 Welcome to Beatrix Potter's Hill Top in 2021

-Welcome back to Hill Top - we're thrilled to be opening the front door every day from 17 May.
+Welcome to Hill Top - we're thrilled to be opening the front door.
 Booking is essential at weekends, school holidays and bank holidays.
 Where space is available on weekdays, pre-booking isn't always necessary, however if you do not book we cannot guarantee admission.

 Visit the 'What's On' section of the website to book your tickets in advance.